In this post, you will learn everything you need to know about adding accounting format to numeric values in Google Sheets.

 Get your copy of the example workbook and follow along!

 This method involves using the spreadsheet’s built-in accounting format.
 It’s a straightforward easy-to-use method for adding accounting format.

-Follow these steps to use accounting format in Google sheets.
+Follow these steps to use the accounting format in Google Sheets.

 - Select the cells containing the values you want to format.

-- Go to the menu bar and click on Format menu.
+- Go to the menu bar and click on the Format menu.

 - Click on Number from the dropdown options.

-- From the submenu list of options, select Accounting.
+- Select Accounting from the submenu list of options.

-As seen above, the values have been transformed to accounting style numbers.
+As seen above, the values have been transformed into accounting style numbers.